Skip to content

 // Tomorrow.
 New session.
 Same mistakes.

-Not because Claude is incapable.
+Not because the model is incapable.
 Because there's no governance — no enforcement, no persistent decisions, no feedback loop.

 And on a team, the problem multiplies.
-Five engineers, five different Claude sessions, five different interpretations of "follow the coding standards."
+Five engineers, five different agent sessions, five different interpretations of "follow the coding standards."
 The output looks like it came from five different organizations.
-Code review becomes standards enforcement — catching what Claude should have known, every PR, every day.
+Code review becomes standards enforcement — catching what the model should have known, every PR, every day.

 The fix is structural, not conversational